What do you do if your husband doesn’t want to make love?

-When I was conducting the research for The Good Girl’s Guide to Great Sex, I asked women how often they made love, and who had the higher sex drive: she or her husband (along with other questions).
+When I was conducting the research for my book The Good Girl’s Guide to Great Sex, I asked thousands of women how often they made love, and who had the higher sex drive: she or her husband (along with other questions).
 Then I asked a bunch of guys the same thing.
 And while in the majority of cases the husband has the higher sex drive, in about 20-25% of marriages the woman does.
 So what do you do if you’re a woman, and you’re married to a guy who doesn’t want sex–or at least doesn’t seem that interested in it very often.
 You wonder “why doesn’t my husband want me?”
 What’s wrong with me?

 And before we get going, I want to assure you that usually the reasons your husband doesn’t want sex have nothing to do with you–and much to do with him.
 Maybe he has an abnormally low sex drive; or maybe it’s some other relationship or psychological issue.
 We’ll talk about how to understand what’s going on better, and then give some strategies about how to deal with this.